 - Successfully complete a college/university course in Anatomy & Physiology I & II (all body systems) and a college/university course in statistics by the time the program begins in May.

 Prior course work that could strengthen an application

 In addition to completing an Undergraduate USM Application at the above link, you must also complete the:Supplemental Application for the Accelerated Nursing Program and submit it with a resume and essay.
 No other essay is required.

-Currently matriculated USM students do not reapply to USM, and only need to submit only the Supplemental Application for the Accelerated Nursing Program, essay, and resume to the School of Nursing.
+Currently matriculated USM students do not reapply to USM.
+They need to submit only the Supplemental Application for the Accelerated Nursing Program, essay, and resume to the School of Nursing.

-Please note that prior to starting lab and clinical courses, students must have completed the School of Nursing clinical health and criminal background check requirements including the Hepatitis B immunization.
+Please note that prior to starting lab and clinical courses, students must have completed the School of Nursing clinical health and criminal background check requirements including the Hepatitis B immunization series.